iirisarri/UIMP-phylo_pipeline/README.md

 ```
 makeblastdb -in your_assembly -dbtype nucl -parse_seqids
 ```
-Change directory into the nuclear genes and blast them against the transcriptome.
-Repeat it with the mitochondrial genes and the newly assembled mitogenome
+BLAST the nuclear genes against the transcriptome.
+Repeat it with mitochondrial genes and the newly assembled mitogenome
 ```
 for f in *fas; do blastn -query $f -db my_database -num_descriptions 1 -num_alignments 1 > my_outfile.blastn
 ```